 If you don’t expect to be separated from baby for longer periods of time, then you probably don’t need a pump.
-Although many moms do pump for various reasons, there are other moms who do not pump at all — either option can be very workable.
+Although many people do pump for various reasons, there are others who do not pump at all — either option can be very workable.

-Many moms are told that obtaining a pump is essentially a requirement for a breastfeeding mother.
-Following are some of the reasons that a mother might be told that a pump is an essential piece of equipment:
+Following are some of the reasons that you might be told that a pump is an essential piece of equipment:

-Time alone for mom: Don’t let anyone tell you that moms who don’t pump cannot get time for themselves – this is simply not true.
-Many moms go out for just an hour or two (however long baby normally goes between feedings) and leave baby with Dad or another caregiver; the amount of time you get between feeding will increase as baby gets older.
+Time alone: Don’t let anyone tell you that if you don’t pump you cannot get time for yourself- this is simply not true.
+Many parents go out for just an hour or two (however long baby normally goes between feedings) and leave baby with a partner or another caregiver; the amount of time you get between feeding will increase as baby gets older.
 Here are more tips for finding time alone.

-Separation of mom & baby: It’s very rare to run into a situation where mom and baby need to be separated without prior warning.
-If you find you need to be separated from baby, there is generally time to plan ahead and rent or purchase a pump.
+Separation from baby: It’s rare to run into a situation where you need to be separated from your baby without prior warning.
+If you find you need to be away from your baby, there is generally time to plan ahead and rent or purchase a pump.

-Mom is sick/needs surgery/etc.: Is it almost always better to continue nursing when mom is sick.
-Nursing can also be continued without interruption after mom has general anesthesia, local anesthesia, and most other medical procedures.
+Illness, Surgery: Is it almost always better to continue breastfeeding when you are sick (and when baby is sick).
+Nursing can also be continued without interruption after you have general anesthesia, local anesthesia, and most other medical procedures.
 Accurate information is key.
-If mom is unable to nurse due to sudden illness, it is certainly helpful to have expressed milk in the freezer, but this is not that common an occurrence.
+If you are unable to breastfeed due to sudden illness, it is certainly helpful to have expressed milk in the freezer, but this is not that common an occurrence.

-Mom needs to take a medication: It’s very rare to run into a situation where a nursing mom needs to take a drug that is truly contraindicated for breastfeeding mothers (and for which there is no safe alternative).
+Medications: It’s very rare to run into a situation where a breastfeeding parent needs to take a drug that is truly contraindicated during breastfeeding (and for which there is no safe alternative).
 Again, the key here is to get accurate information.
-In the rare situation where mom needs to take a medication that is truly contraindicated, it may be possible to postpone the medication until mom can pump milk for baby and make other preparations.
+In the rare situation where you need to take a medication that is truly contraindicated, it may be possible to postpone the medication until you can pump milk for baby and make other preparations.

-This article is not arguing that breastfeeding mothers do not need to pump – there are many situations where a good pump is the best tool available.
-However, many mothers do not need to buy a pump.
-The above information is intended to help mom determine whether a pump is a “must-have” for her own particular situation.
+This article is not arguing that breastfeeding parents do not need a pump – there are many situations where a good pump is the best tool available.
+However, many parents do not need to buy a pump.
+I hope this helps you to determine whether a pump is a “must-have” for your own particular situation.